9-1-1 Is A Great Career

-Update to today.
-Now Sue has a company of professional 9-1-1 educators helping to create educational programs in high schools and colleges.
-9-1-1 unfortunately is STILL in a hiring crisis.
-More colleges and high school programs are needed.
-Students will be hired at age 18, can earn competitive wages, and provide a valuable service to EVERY single community!
+Update to today!
+Sue Pivetta has a company of professional 9-1-1 educators helping to create educational programs in high schools and colleges nationwide, but 9-1-1 is unfortunately STILL in a hiring crisis.
+Clearly, so many more college and high school programs are needed.
+Graduates can be hired at age 18, can earn competitive wages, and provide a valuable service to EVERY single community!
 CTE graduates have a huge advantage over walk-in applicants, just being able to know that they have the skills necessary to survive and thrive in the rigorous on-the-job training phase.
 Check our your states current openings here.

-- The NECC Certification for the 10 unit course was validated at Professional Testing Corp of NYC working with a coalition of 9-1-1 professional educators across the US and Canada.
+The NECC Telecommunicator Level 1 Exam was validated at Professional Testing Corp of NYC, working with a coalition of 9-1-1 professional educators across the US and Canada.
 Level 1 Student Exams must be proctored by a Certified Instructor.
 Learn more.

-The 9-1-1 Reality Simulator was created through a collaboration of simulation software experts, 9-1-1 professional educators and vocational college educators.
-What they wanted was user friendly, turnkey, requires no IT techs, and offers a full range of generic entry level learning tools that allow for a truly experiential learning opportunity.
+The 9-1-1 Reality Simulator was created through a collaboration of simulation software experts, 9-1-1 professional trainers, and vocational college educators.
+The design is user friendly, turnkey, requires no IT techs, and offers a full range of generic entry level learning tools that allow for a truly experiential learning opportunity.
 Fully customizable, and available in BASIC, PLUS, or multi-student models.
 Check out our simulators!

 Now we continue to make teaching 9-1-1 even easier.
 We have created a great online course!
-We embedded the SKILLS requirement in the online due to students at home learning!
-It is our mission and passion to get 9-1-1 education in ‘every’ college and high school in the nation.
-We have a loooong way to go however!
-We invite you to meet with us on Join.Me to take a look at the various training resources, and learn more about this VITALLY important career choice that serves each and every one of us and has been overlooked for too long…let’s work together to appropriately prepare our FIRST FIRST RESPONDERS.
+We have recently embedded the SKILLS requirement into the online program – due to the need for remote learning!
+And it is our mission and passion to get 9-1-1 education into EVERY college and high school in the nation.
+We have a looooong way to go!
+We invite you to meet with us on Join.Me, take a look at the various training resources, and learn more about this VITALLY important career choice that serves each and every one of us and has been overlooked for too long…let’s work together to appropriately prepare our FIRST FIRST RESPONDERS.